Passing a GitLab CI Job For a Failing Script

 , thebar

-command will only execute if thefoo
+command only executes if thefoo

 command passes. - The Or (